borisboc/docker_image_annotations/README.md

 ## Usage

 Create a subfolder inside folder `local_images/` with the name of your project.
 E.g. `local_images/myproject`.
+Place your images within this folder.

 Open your web browser and log in label-studio.